-But while the Internet of Things will improve economic efficiency, public safety, and personal life, it will also increase concerns about cyber security and personal privacy.
-Terrorists, criminal groups and hostile forces will use the Internet of Things as a new means of attack.
-The large amount of data contained in the Internet of Things will also entice the government to implement monitoring for the people, thus further triggering a confrontation between privacy and security.
-Also like this pubg servers are too busy that is best.
+But while the Internet of Things will improve economic efficiency, public safety, and personal life, it will also increase concerns about cybersecurity and personal privacy.
+The large amount of data contained in the Internet of Things will also entice the government to monitor the people, thereby further triggering a confrontation between privacy and security.

 Robotics and Automation Systems

-On the Earth of 2045, robots and automation systems will be everywhere.
-Autonomous vehicles can make traffic safer and more efficient, and perhaps bring new impetus to the sharing economy.
+On Earth in 2045, robots and automated systems will be everywhere.
+Autonomous vehicles can make traffic safer and more efficient and may bring new impetus to the sharing economy.
 Robots are responsible for a large number of tasks in daily life, such as caring for the elderly and buying food, as well as industrial responsibilities such as harvesting crops, maintaining public facilities, and so on.

 With the mobility, sensitivity and intelligence of the robots, they will become powerful fighters, assisting and even replacing human soldiers on the battlefield.
 Artificial intelligence software is used commercially, for example, to extract meaningful information from hundreds of terabytes of data, automate business services, and replace traditional “people-oriented” careers such as customer service and teachers.